kyma-incubator/compass/docs/investigations/postgres/postgres.md

-# Postgres
+# PostgreSQL Evaluation

-## Schema

 Our GraphQL API allows clients to perform very sophisticated queries, like get all applications with API, event definitions and all documentation.
+In addition to that, we plan to extend our schema with schemaless data provided by clients.
-In this document, we evaluate how Postgres will handle such queries.
+In this document, we evaluate if Postgres meets our expectations.

-## Run
+## Usage
 To run Postgres with populated data, use a `run_postgres.sh` script.
 This script performs the following tasks:

 - generate data by using `gen.go` as CSV files and stores them in `sql` directory.
 In `gen.go` you can decide how many entities to create.
 - run Postgres as a Docker image with mounted `sql` directory.
+This directory is mounted in `docker-entrypoint-initdb.d` and thanks to that all `SQL` files will be executed automatically on the DB startup.
-This directory contains data in CSV files, schema definition and commands to populate DB with data.
+ The directory contains data in CSV files, schema definition and commands to populate DB.

-## Benchmark
+## Queries Performance
 1. The query for all details of the given application.
 To run a query, `select.go` was used.
 Every application has 10 APIs, 10 events definition and 10 documents.